About the Giambalvo Fund

 The Joan F. Giambalvo Fund for the Advancement of Women provides scholarships of up to $10,000 to support research advancing the study of women in the medical profession and strengthening the AMA's ability to identify and address the issues affecting women physicians and medical students.

 The first award was granted in 2006.
-The scholarship was established by the Women Physicians Section (WPS) in conjunction with the AMA Foundation.
-To date, 29 research awards have been granted.
+To date, 36 research awards have been granted.

-Learn about the recipients of the 2020 Joan F. Giambalvo Fund for the Advancement of Women and read about their research projects.
+Learn about the recipient of the 2025 Joan F. Giambalvo Fund for the Advancement of Women and read about the research project.

 Award winner